David-davidlxl/Lobsterpincer-Spectator-For-Win/README.md

 There are a few things to note:

+1. The Windows computer is responsible for all the heavy computation.

-1. The chess-piece model discussed in the [Data Collection and Model Training](#data-collection-and-model-training) section above is responsible for move detection.
+2. The chess-piece model discussed in the [Data Collection and Model Training](#data-collection-and-model-training) section above is responsible for move detection.

-2. After each move is registered (i.e., validated), a sound effect is played.
+3. After each move is registered (i.e., validated), a sound effect is played.
 There are sound effects for making "regular" moves, capturing, castling, promoting, checking, and checkmating.
 These are the same sound effects that you would hear in an online game on [chess.com](http://www.chess.com).

-3. Engine evaluation is accomplished with [Stockfish](https://stockfishchess.org/) 15.1 at depth 17, [which corresponds to an ELO rating of about 2695](https://chess.stackexchange.com/questions/8123/stockfish-elo-vs-search-depth/8125#8125).
+4. Engine evaluation is accomplished with [Stockfish](https://stockfishchess.org/) 15.1 at depth 17, [which corresponds to an ELO rating of about 2695](https://chess.stackexchange.com/questions/8123/stockfish-elo-vs-search-depth/8125#8125).

-4. A critical moment is defined as one when one of the two conditions is satisfied:
+5. A critical moment is defined as one when one of the two conditions is satisfied:

    1. The best move forces a checkmate (against the opponent) whereas the second-best move does not.